suixinsuo/olympus-protocol/docs/GettingStarted.md

 In the test cases, there are more investments and withdrawals, but it is enough to check the counter only once.

-1. Checking the special scenarios
+1. Checking special scenarios

 Only two investors are allowed at the same time, but we wanted to allow current investors to keep investing.

 In the test above we invested 1 ETH, lets split it into two parts, investing 0.5 ETH twice.
-(So will start withdrawing 1 ETH at the end of the code)
+(So we will start withdrawing 1 ETH at the end of the code)

 ``` {.sourceCode .javascript}
 // Invest allowed